• Skip to main content

 • When opening and closing the grill cover, do so quickly as to keep as much smoke inside as possible.

-A vertical collage image of slow roasted baby back ribs with easy bbq sauce.
+A collage of how to make slow roasted baby back ribs.

 What is the proper internal temperature for baby back ribs?